captsqa/fun-project/README.md

 # Fundamental Project
-## Core Concepts in flow control and using Loops
+## Core Concepts in flow control and using Loops.

 *Java application to cover core concepts.*